 Baby birds use chirping as a means of communicating with each other and with adult birds.
-There are a variety of reasons why baby birds chirp these include: needing attention, hunger, excitement, fear, the presence of food and disorientation to name a few
+There are a variety of reasons why baby birds chirp including: needing attention, hunger, excitement, fear, the presence of food, and disorientation to name a few

 Why do baby birds chirp?